MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab10_Query and Search FHIR.md

 ### Task 1

-1. Go to **Postman**, access the **FHIR Search collection**, and search for **Patient Resources** using **\_id**, **name**, and other parameters following the examples for Exercise 2.
+1. [] Go to **Postman**, access the **FHIR Search collection**, and search for **Patient Resources** using **\_id**, **name**, and other parameters following the examples for Exercise 2.
 Try adding modifiers to fine-tune the results.

 -   **Q:** What Element(s) are you searching against when you assign a value to the name parameter in a Patient search?

-**Note:** The FHIR service in Azure Health Data Services supports most Resource-specific search parameters defined in the FHIR specification.
+> [!NOTE] **Note:** The FHIR service in Azure Health Data Services supports most Resource-specific search parameters defined in the FHIR specification.
 The Resource-specific search parameters that are not supported are listed here: [FHIR R4 Unsupported Search Parameters](https://github.com/microsoft/fhir-server/blob/main/src/Microsoft.Health.Fhir.Core/Data/R4/unsupported-search-parameters.json).

+===

 ## Exercise 3: Perform Composite Searches